diyashahh/lesson-19-graph-applications/index.md

 **Output**

-Is the neighborhood connected: True
+Is the neighborhood connected: True <br />

-These are the houses in each level:
+These are the houses in each level: <br />

 [1]
 [2, 3]
 [4, 21, 19]